Yoatam/Oceanic-Oxygen-Concentration-Analysis/README.md

-This project investigates how **temperature**, **salinity**, and **depth/pressure** influence **dissolved oxygen concentration** in the Gulf of St. Lawrence, eastern Canada — a region with a well-documented and expanding hypoxic zone that threatens marine ecosystems.
+This project investigates how **temperature**, **salinity**, and **depth/pressure** influence **dissolved oxygen concentration** in the Gulf of St. Lawrence, eastern Canada, a region with a well documented and expanding hypoxic zone that threatens marine ecosystems.

 We worked with two real oceanographic datasets (bottle samples + glider sensor data)